The Ultimate Travel Guide to Fes

 Stroll through the Mellah quarter

 The Mellah quarter has a fascinating history dating back to the 14th century when it first became home to the Jewish community in Fes.
-At its peak, this thriving neighborhood was home to over 250,000 Jews and the architecture still reflects these roots.
+At its peak, this thriving neighbourhood was home to over 250,000 Jews and the architecture still reflects these roots.

 At the heart of the Mellah quarter is the historic Ibn Danan synagogue, which dates back to the 17th century and is entered through an unassuming door.
-While only a handful of Jewish residents remain (most left following the creation of Israel), the Mellah still holds onto its heritage and offers a fascinating glimpse into the lives of Morocco’s Jewish community
+While only a handful of Jewish residents remain (most left following the creation of Israel), the Mellah still holds onto its heritage and offers a fascinating glimpse into the lives of Morocco’s Jewish community.

 You can learn more about Morocco's Jewish cultural heritage in this detailed article.